cjacker/wchlinke-mode-switch/README.md

 WCH-LinkE can be used for online debugging and downloading of WCH RISC-V MCU, and also for online debugging and downloading of ARM MCU with SWD/JTAG interface.
 It also comes with a serial port for easy debugging output.

-The dual modes (DAP / RV) of WCH-LinkE can be switched by some official close source utilities, such as MounRiver Studio, WCHISPTool, etc. and also can be switched by onboard button.
+The dual modes (DAP / RV) of WCH-LinkE can be switched by some official close source utilities, such as MounRiver Studio, WCHISPTool, etc. And also can be switched by onboard 'ModeS' button.

 <img src="https://raw.githubusercontent.com/cjacker/wchlinke-mode-switch/main/wch-linke.png" width=70%/>